capitalpb/advent_of_code_2023/README.md

 learning as I go, and coming back at the end to clean a lot of these up.
 I think for this one I'd like to look into a parsing crate like `nom` to clean up all the spliting and unwrapping in the two `from()` methods.

+## Day 3

+Another day of the 2023 Advent of Code, and another day where I hate looking at my code.
+This year just seems like it is starting off a lot more complex than I remember in previous years.
+This one was a little tricky, but I got there without any major setbacks.
+Another one I am excited to come back to and clean up, but this first pass is all about getting a solution, and this one works.